 Table 4 provides a preliminary assessment of the Functional Capacity, Unhoused Students, and Estimated Maximum Approved Area for Unhoused Students for each FES grade group.
 The calculations exclude temporary facilities and short-term leased buildings.
 School buildings proposed for whole or partial demolition or reassignment to a non-school use are excluded from the calculations pending project application review.
 If a building is proposed to be reassigned to a different school, the square footage is applied to the proposed grades after reassignment.
 Buildings that are not assigned to a school are excluded from the calculations.
-In addition, only preschool students eligible for state funding (former ECPA students) are included.
 Detailed information concerning the calculations can be found in the Functional Capacity and Unhoused Students Report and the Excluded Square Footage Report.